Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - Advanced Tree Mastery**

-By the end of Week 6, you will:
+By the end of Module 6, you will:

 1. **Trie Mastery**: Implement efficient string processing data structures
 2. **Segment Tree Understanding**: Build range query systems from scratch